 Single point of secure policy-based business modeling and network management

 Bringing it all together, modern enterprises that have transformed to SD-WAN technology expect to have access to a secure, web-based portal used for policy-based business modelling and self-service management of the network.
 From this single portal, enterprises would have a one-stop shop of capabilities from a single pane of glass.
 As an example, from this portal, the ability to create business policies that dictate the performance requirements of each application and the security measures that should be applied would be facilitated through an abstracted template-driven view.
 Each enterprise would also expect a customisable dashboard view that can track networks and branches, user activity, SD-WAN branch device health, events, and statistics.
 In addition, having access to analytics and custom reports such as security audits, as well as user activity, traffic throughput and application performance, would be readily available.

 As close business partners for decades, British Telecom (BT) and Nuage Networks from Nokia understand that addressing the aforementioned hurdles is just the beginning of supporting the needs of an enterprise WAN in today’s rapidly evolving cloud era.
 A solution should able to quickly scale up and foster rapid innovation to meet both increased demand and new service models.
 In addition, it is imperative that the solution provider offer a global cloud strategy that accommodates any enterprise’s multi-cloud or hybrid cloud deployment model.

-BT and Nuage Networks believe that a purpose-built solution that address the hurdles outlined as well as these additional considerations will allow enterprises to maximize their network’s increase in service agility, operational efficiency, scale, and security now and well into the future of the cloud era.
+BT and Nuage Networks believe that a purpose-built solution that address the hurdles outlined as well as these additional considerations will allow enterprises to maximise their network’s increase in service agility, operational efficiency, scale, and security now and well into the future of the cloud era.

 13 December 2018 | Debbie Nolan